Malak-Mansour/ReproducingFoundationalResult/README.md

 sudo apt-get -y install iperf3
 ```

+## Hidden settings to set accurate MSS
+Current MTU (Maximum Transmission Unit), which is the maximum size of the packet that can be transmitted from a network interface, is 1500 Bytes (B).
+20B are consumed by IP header, 20B by TCP header, and 12B by the TCP timestamps option.
+That's why if you set MSS to any value greater than or equal to 1448B, you will always get MSS=1448B (MTU=1500B, 1500-20-20-12=1448B).

-### Before you start the first experiment, disable TCP timestamps option, which consumes 12 bytes from what we set mss to
+### If you are running the MSS=1460B or MSS=4312B case, disable TCP timestamps option, which consumes 12 bytes from what we set mss to

 Romeo: [4]
 ```